Wills Articles

 Living Will | Health Care Directives

 A Health Care Directive, also known as a Living Will, is intended to speak for a person who is incapacitated and therefore unable to give directions to a doctor, nurse or other health care provider.
-It usually tells a person's medical professionals not to provide life sustaining treatment in certain situations, although it can contain other health care instructions as well, if desired.
+The most common use is to tell a person's medical professionals not to provide life sustaining treatment in certain situations, although that does not need to be the purpose of the document.
+It can contain other health care instructions as well, if desired.
+For example, it could specify that if a certain health matter was in issue, this is what should be done.

 Intended to Speak when Maker is No Longer Able